ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 satisfies the terms of Specification Required, per [@RFC8126].
-Each registration includes the authentication method; the specification that defines the authentication method; the property type (ptype), which is one of the ptype values from the entries in the "Email Authentication Property Types" registry in this same registry group; the property; the value for that property; its status, which is one of "active" or "deprecated"; and its version.
+Each registration includes the authentication method; the specification that defines the authentication method; the property type (ptype), which is one of the ptype values from the entries in the "Email Authentication Property Types" registry in this same registry group; the property; the value for that property; the status of the property, which is one of "active" or "deprecated"; and its version.
 The Designated Expert needs to confirm that the provided specification adequately describes the property and the method for its evaluation and clearly presents how they would be used within the DMARC context by Domain Owners and Mail Receivers.

 The set of entries to be updated in this registry is as follows: